mike-north/awesome-learn-to-code/README.md

 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
 * [CodinGame](https://www.codingame.com/) - Games and Programming Challenges to Code Better
+* [Cyber Dojo](http://cyber-dojo.org/) - Hone your programming skills in a huge range of languages, writing code to pass tests

 ## [Coffeescript](https://coffeescript.org/)

 * [Code Monkey](https://www.playcodemonkey.com/) - Using CoffeeScript, build your own games in HTML5.
+* [Cyber Dojo](http://cyber-dojo.org/) - Hone your programming skills in a huge range of languages, writing code to pass tests

 ## [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)